-Brad Nath holds an Architecture degree from Cornell University in New York, where he also studied Sound Art with Marianthi Papalexandri-Alexandri in the Department of Music.
-His thesis, titled “Acoustectonics”, was advised by professors in both the Architecture and Music departments and was awarded a medal by the faculty for its outstanding merit.
-He has performed and exhibited his work at the ARSENĀLS Exhibition Hall of the Latvian National Museum of Art, the Berlin Performing Arts Festival, Potsdamer Tanztage, the Field Kitchen Academy, the In Parallel Spaces Festival in Leipzig, the Cesis Art Festival in Latvia, the Faculty of Music in the University of Toronto, the AIAS event Crit X Live in New York, and venues throughout Berlin where he has been living since the summer of 2018.
+Brad Nath is currently in the Masters of Solo/Dance/Authorship program at HZT in Berlin, where he is using body-based research to develop urban interventions and workshop formats.
+He holds a Bachelor of Architecture degree from Cornell University in New York, where he also studied Sound Art with Marianthi Papalexandri-Alexandri in the Department of Music.
+His practice-based thesis “Acoustectonics” was advised by professors in both the Architecture and Music departments and was awarded a medal by the faculty for its outstanding merit.
+He has been living in Berlin since the summer of 2018.

 Group Exhibition and Talk—Selbstgebaute Musik Festival, 3 September 2021

 Group Exhibition—"I Can't Hear You", Research and Waves, Changing Room, 2 October 2021

 Group Exhibition—"Interwoven", Neurotitan Gallery, 3 July - 23 July 2021

 Group Exhibition—"Synchronicities", B-Part Gallery, Berlin, 1 April – 17 June, 2021

 Group Exhibition—"Parking Ist Bewegung", Kunstraum Potsdamer Str., Berlin Gallery Weekend, 30 April – 2 May, 2021